 The construction of the Bahrain International Circuit was a national objective initiated by the Crown Prince, Shaikh Salman bin Hamad Al Khalifa.
 The Crown Prince is the Honorary President of the Bahrain Motor Federation.

-Designed by Hermann Tilke, the same architect who has designed the Sepang circuit in Malaysia, the circuit, which has six separate tracks, including a test oval and a drag strip, cost approximately £100m ($150m).
+Designed by Hermann Tilke, the circuit, which has six separate tracks, including a test oval and a drag strip, cost approximately £100m ($150m).

 Positioned in the middle of a desert, there were fears that sand would blow onto the circuit and disrupt the race.
 However, organizers were able to keep the sand off the track by spraying an adhesive on the sand around the track and planting flag-like windbreaks.

 The surface of the track is made of Graywacke aggregate, which was shipped from Bayston Hill quarry in Shropshire, England.
 The surface material is highly acclaimed by circuit bosses and drivers for the high level of grip it offers.
 The same aggregate material is used at the Yas Marina Circuit for the Abu Dhabi Grand Prix.

 Initially race organisers were worried that the circuit would not be complete in time for the inaugural 2004 Grand Prix and attempted to cancel the event; however, Bernie Ecclestone refused their request.
 Subsequently, though the circuit was not fully complete, it was good enough for the grand prix to go ahead on 4 April.
 It was won by Michael Schumacher.

 In 2007 the BIC became the first Grand Prix circuit to be awarded the FIA Institute Centre of Excellence award, given for excellent safety, race marshal, and medical facilities, and for the high standards of technology required to maintain these.